Greenwich Village Society for Historic Preservation

 Village Preservation (formerly the Greenwich Village Society for Historic Preservation, or GVSHP) is a nonprofit organization that advocates for the architectural preservation and cultural preservation and opposes housing development in several neighborhoods of Lower Manhattan in New York City.
-Founded in 1980, it has advocated for New York City designated landmark status for a variety of sites.
+Founded in 1980, it has advocated for New York City designated landmark status for a variety of sites, opposed rezonings that allowed for increased density, and rallied against individual development projects both within and outside of historic preservation districts.

 The organization has been characterized as influential in New York real estate and urban planning because of its role in blocking housing developments in Greenwich Village.

 History

 GVSHP is currently operating from the Neighborhood Preservation Center, an incubator for preservation and advocacy groups.

 GVSHP Executive Director Andrew Berman speaks at a rally against NYU 2031 at New York City Hall.

 The Greenwich Village Society for Historic Preservation was founded in 1980 as the Greenwich Village Trust for Historic Preservation (GVT).
 In 1982, Regina Kellerman, a prominent architectural historian and co-founder of GVT, was named as its first executive director, and GVT moved its operations to the Salmagundi Club at 47 Fifth Avenue.
 In 1984, GVT changed its name to Greenwich Village Society for Historic Preservation, and began using the brand "Village Preservation" in 2019.
 Since 1999, GVSHP has operated from the Neighborhood Preservation Center, the former rectory of St. Mark's Church in-the-Bowery, on East 11th Street, and increased its focus on the East Village since moving its office to that neighborhood.